Bognor Regis

 A seaside resort was developed by Sir Richard Hotham in the late 18th century on what was a sand and gravel, undeveloped coastline.
 It has been claimed that Hotham and his new resort are portrayed in Jane Austen's unfinished novel Sanditon.
 The resort grew slowly in the first half of the 19th century but grew rapidly following the coming of the railway in 1864.
-In 1929 the area was chosen by advisors to King George V which led to its regal suffix, by royal consent.
+In 1929 King George V spent three months in the area recuperating, and later that year the town's name was changed to "Bognor Regis" by royal consent.
 Butlin's has been present in the town since the early 1930s when an amusement park and zoo were opened.
 A holiday camp followed in 1960 and this has more recently moved towards hotel accommodation with modern amenities.

 Etymology

 Bognor is one of the oldest recorded Anglo-Saxon place names in Sussex.
 In a document of AD 680, it is referred to as Bucgan ora meaning Bucge's (an Anglo-Saxon name) shore, or landing place.